How to be a Landlord in Montana

 You don’t have to rent your property to just anybody.
-Finding the perfect tenant will ensure that you’re paid on time each month, and that your property is well-cared for.
-Screening your tenants for common red flags is the best way to decide on who the best renter for your property is.
+Finding the perfect tenant will ensure that you’re paid on time each month and that your property is well-cared for.
+Screening your tenants for common red flags is the best way to decide who the best renter for your property is.

 5. Landlord Check-Ins & Maintenance